davidsday/go-tdd/README.txt

 to a failed test, you will be notified in a yellow bar.

-In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads the quickfix list for you, but it does not force you to go to the failed test.
+In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so go-tdd loads the quickfix list for you, but it does not force you to go to the failed test.
 I find that often in my development work flow, I sometimes don't need to go to the test at all, but instead want to peruse  and